Sean-w94/atmos/article/article.md

 The hard deadline in this case was an internal conference where our goal was to engender excitement for technology among stakeholders.

-We decided to build a real-time conference voting application that allowed for input via personal devices (mobile, tablet, laptop) immediately displaying results on the presenters screen.
+We decided to build a real-time application that took input from personal devices (mobile, tablet, laptop) and displayed results on the presenters screen.

-We called our concept "Atmos".
+We called our concept "Atmos", the real-time conference voting application.

 ![](results.png)
 We had one developer (myself) and two and a half days to have a working proof of concept, followed by the weekend and Monday for tidy-up, polishing, cross browser and performance testing.
 All told, from the backend to the frontend, Atmos was completed in around five days.

 # Live Demo
-A running demo of atmos can be found at <http://atmos.costadigital.io>
+A running demo of Atmos can be found at <http://atmos.costadigital.io>

 ![](mood.png)